Puthiamputhur: Readymade manufacturing

-In 1954, Mr. Alagusundaram pioneered the readymade garment manufacturing process in Puthiamputhur.
-He began by establishing a garment factory on a small scale.
-Initially, he employed only four tailors.
+In 1954, Alagusundaram pioneered readymade garment manufacturing in Puthiamputhur.
+He began by establishing a garment factory on a small scale, initially employing only four tailors.
 The success of this venture encouraged him to expand his business, marking the beginning of the cloth manufacturing industry in this area.
-Subsequently, his brothers, Mr. Durai Raja and Mr. Maharaja, joined Mr. Alagusundaram's business, working alongside him.
+Subsequently, his brothers, Durai Raja and Maharaja, joined Alagusundaram's business, working alongside him.
 Their collective efforts yielded substantial profits.
-This success spurred the growth of the industry, leading to many new entrepreneurs entering the readymade manufacturing business, including Mr. Pichiah and Mr. Thangalingam.
+This success spurred the growth of the industry, leading to many new entrepreneurs entering the readymade manufacturing business, including Pichiah and Thangalingam.
 The factory's main products included items such as underwear, petticoats, trousers, tap trousers, jippa shirts, umbrella skirts, and blouses.
-The Everyday wearing of regular garments was manufactured locally and traded throughout Tamil Nadu.
+Regular garments were manufactured locally and traded throughout Tamil Nadu.